LostByteSoft/WMC-fitscreen-AHK/README.md

 Windows 7 maybe intermix monitor numbers ; ex: the 2 is primary and 1 is extended.

 This software not supposed to have unexpected random errors with that.

+--- To do list ---

+2017-10-09-1936 Put WMC full screen in one screen and do not grab the mouse.